International business travel: employer responsibilities

 Having as much advance notice as possible of an overseas trip enables you to make cost-efficient travel and accommodation arrangements.

 Make sure employees have valid passports and ensure you leave enough time to apply for a visa if necessary.
+See business travel to Europe.

-Ensure you have comprehensive insurance, covering personal accidents, medical and emergency medical care, cancellations, delays, theft or loss of property, vehicle use, etc.
+Ensure you have comprehensive insurance, covering personal accidents, medical and emergency medical care, cancellations, delays, theft or loss of property, vehicle use, etc. See international business travel: health and safety.

 Also, check that employees have a mobile phone, laptop, business cards, sufficient marketing material, access to money or a credit card and anything else they might need to make their business trip a success.